Dr. Beth Klein at The Reading Portal

 Many curricula follow the science of reading, using a print-to-speech approach.
 While

 Kids learn to read much more quickly through more powerful curricula using a speech-to-print approach, which leverages a child's natural oral language ability.
-These programs do not rely on rules, but instead focus on sound-based language patterns.
-This type of instruction builds reading circuitry in the brain much more readily.
+These programs do not rely on rules, but instead focus on sound-based language patterns and a more intuitive learning process.
+When kids grasp the concept that letter strings represent sounds, the process of decoding develops more easily.
+Speech-to-print instruction builds reading circuitry in the brain much more quickly and effectively, and as a result kids stay motivated and engaged.
+Collectively, this sparks exponential growth in reading ability.

 Using simplified, powerful, evidence-based teaching methods results in the quickest and greatest gains in reading.
 This allows kids to become more capable and successful in all academic areas, which enhances self-efficacy and self-esteem.
 Imagine how much your child can achieve when reading skills are more in line with true potential.